 - 4. Limiting – to get your track to the required loudness

 - 5. Output the self-master – in the formats you require

-There are other things you could add in, such as master tape emulation, compression and saturation and mid-side processing.
+There are all kinds of other things that might be added into mastering, such as tape emulation, compression and saturation and mid-side processing.
 In this tutorial, I want to focus on the bare minimum required to do a basic self-master, so I won’t discuss these optional extras.

 Let’s go through these steps in order.
 I’ll be working on a short section of techno track of mine called Quantize.
 This track was released digitally with professional mastering, so we’ll be able to compare the self-master with the pro master at the end.